 The public sector equality duty requires the Scottish Government to assess the impact of applying a proposed new or revised policy or practice.
-Equality legislation covers the protected characteristics of: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex (gender) and sexual orientation.
+Equality legislation covers the protected characteristics of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex (gender) and sexual orientation.

 NPF4 Policy 15 sets out policy principles on local living and 20 minute neighbourhoods.
 NPF4 forms part of the statutory development plan.
-The draft local living and 20 minute neighbourhood guidance aims to support the implementation of the existing policy framework within NPF4.
+The Scottish Government Planning Guidance: Local living and 20 minute neighbourhoods aims to support the implementation of the existing policy framework within NPF4.

 The preparation of NPF4 involved extensive consultation and parliamentary scrutiny.
-A Society and Equalities Impact Assessment, including an EQIA, was undertaken for NPF4 including content on Local Living and 20 minute neighbourhoods.
+A Society and Equalities Impact Assessment, including an EQIA, was undertaken for NPF4 including content on local living and 20 minute neighbourhoods.
+Additionally, a full public consultation on the draft guidance ran from 27 April to 20 July 2023.

-The draft guidance does not introduce any additional policy requirements or duties and is simply intended to provide additional details and clarifications of existing policy in order to support effective and efficient implementation.
-The draft guidance is therefore considered to be covered by the NPF4 EQIA.
+The guidance does not introduce any additional policy requirements or duties and is simply intended to provide additional details and clarifications of existing policy in order to support effective and efficient implementation.
+The guidance is therefore considered to be covered by the NPF4 EQIA.
 This report therefore only summarises the key issues to update and supplement the full assessment.